galileopy/parse/README.md

 ## Status

-As of July 12, 2025, Parse is in active development.
-Recent updates include authentication with the xAI API, file read/write operations, and a simple CLI REPL with commands for help, quit, and login.
+As of July 23, 2025, Parse is in active development.
+Recent updates include enhanced LLM integration with a reason-and-act loop for iterative problem-solving, and full availability of file management tools to the LLM for dynamic task handling.

-Completed: CLI REPL with readline; commands for file ops (/read, /write), help (/help), quit (/quit or /exit), and authentication (/login); API key validation and storage in ~/.parse/config.json.
+Completed: CLI REPL with readline; commands for file ops (/read, /write), help (/help), quit (/quit or /exit), and authentication (/login); API key validation and storage in ~/.parse/config.json; Comprehensive file tools (create, edit, list, find, rename, delete, tree, read) integrated with LLM.

-**In Progress**: Basic LLM prompt handling and integration.
-Upcoming: Tool protocol for advanced features like code execution, testing, and versioning.
+**In Progress**: Advanced tool protocols for code execution and testing.
 The modular design ensures extensibility, with features like config management, file operations, and commands separated for easy maintenance.

+## New Capabilities

+- **Reason-and-Act Loop**: The prompt system now supports a ReAct-style loop, allowing the LLM to reason about tasks, invoke tools as needed, and iterate until resolution.
+This enables complex, multi-step interactions without manual intervention.
+- **LLM-Available Tools**: Tools are fully integrated and callable by the LLM, including file creation, editing, reading, and directory management.
+This empowers automated workflows like code generation and debugging.

 ## Project Details